SwedishPensionsAgency/PrepPilot/README.md

 PrepPilot
 =========

-A project to create a prototype/mockup revamp of several statistical reports at Pensionsmyndigheten
+A project to create a prototype/mockup revamped versions of several statistical reports at Pensionsmyndigheten

 ### Requirements